agiresearch/OpenAGI/README.md

 pip install -r requirements.txt
 ```

 If you encounter any issues while installing transformers==4.27.0.dev0, refer to [this repository](https://github.com/treadon/llama-7b-example) for assistance.
-If you do not plan to run LLaMA, you can install other stable version instead.
+If you do not plan to run LLaMA, you can install other stable versions instead.

 ## Usage